 Effect of amputation has proven to have serious psychological, social and economic impact in the lives of human being, with people losing many physical functions and abilities that were once taken for granted.
 The development of major depression can also be a further complication, and therefore, identification and monitoring of suicidal tendency for some survivors require close attention by the treating team.
 Our program was designed to help survivors to improve mental health functioning by helping them cope with their symptoms and ease their transition from dejection to normal life.
 This involves incorporating individual counseling for survivors, conjoint family therapy, and psychoeducational group for spouses, children and guardians.
 Ideally, when families, spouses and children are made to be part of the session, it automatically implies community takes an interest hence moral support from local leadership.
 So purposefully our survivors network seeks to provide psychosocial and family services to survivors suffering from stress and depression.

 Playing wheelchair basketball afforded Eveline travels with her peers for competitions.
 She also had the honour of representing Uganda country in the inaugural East African Wheelchair Basketball Championship where she emerged Uganda’s best player in the finals and second top scorer.

-Eveline after amputation got exposure in the new environment where contested in Miss Tourism Northern Uganda Miss Tourism 2018.
+Eveline after amputation Eveline got exposure in the new environment where advocacy opportunity enabled her contest in Miss Tourism Northern Uganda Miss Tourism 2018.
 She finished first runner up in the national competitions showcasing dancing her cultural traditional rhythms.